apache/streampipes-website/documentation/docs/01_try-installation.md

 ## Setup StreamPipes

-Once you've opened the browser at the URL given above, you should see StreamPipes application as shown below.
-To set up the system, enter an email address and a password and click on install.
+Once you've opened the browser at the URL given above, you should see the StreamPipes application as shown below.
+At initial startup, StreamPipes automatically performs an installation process.
 After the installation has finished, continue by clicking on "Go to login page", once all components are successfully configured.

 On the login page, enter your credentials, then you should be forwarded to the home page.